 You are immune to the petrified condition, and can hold your breath up to 15 minutes

 You know the mold earth cantrip and can cast it normally (caster level equal to your character level).
-When you reach 3rd level, you can also cast thunderstorm as a 1st level spell.
+When you reach 3rd level, you can also cast thunderwave as a 1st level spell.
 When you reach 5th level, you can also cast the earthen grasp spell as a 2nd level spell.

 Charisma is your spellcasting ability for these spells, and you use your mana pool for these abilities (even if you are not normally a spellcaster).
 While you use such abilities (and after using them for one hour), your skin glows a pale blue.
 If you can already cast such spells (and have a sufficiently high caster level), they are always prepared for free.

 Special.
-If you are a Dark Iron Dwarf, you can choose to forgo the thunderstorm and earthen grasp spells to the hellish rebuke and flaming sphere spells, respectively.
+If you are a Dark Iron Dwarf, you can choose to forgo the thunderwave and earthen grasp spells to the hellish rebuke and flaming sphere spells, respectively.

 Wolf-Born